Environmental Art Series

 The Fall of the Amazon

-It’s so amazing to experience such a creative synchronicity between the two of us.
-Her painting captures the light and beauty of the world’s largest and most biodiverse places on earth.
-The rainforest is home to millions of species that help create and sustain this ecosystem.
+The painting captures the light and beauty of the world’s largest and most biodiverse places on earth.
+The 10 million old rainforest is home to millions of species that help create and sustain this ecosystem.
+Forests act as carbon sinks and can remove pollutants from the atmosphere, making them a highly versatile tool to fight air pollution and mitigate climate change.

 This piece developed as Karen and I discussed the plight of the honeybees as they suffer from impaired function, hive collapse, and death due constant exposure to pesticides.
 The names of some of the pesticides responsible for the near extinction of the bees are collaged into the piece.